asdfjkl/yahb/README.md

                               If this options is used, <source-dir> can be omitted.
 If both <source-dir> and /id:FILENAME
                               are present, all directories will be copied.
-                              NOTE that if /s is provided, it will NOT be applied to the list of input directories, but will be applied to <source-dir>.
+                              NOTE that if /s is provided, it will be applied to the list of input directories, and will also be applied to <source-dir>.

   /list                    :: do not copy anything, just list all files